Taybe2/community-booker/TESTING.md

 - **Steps:**
   1. Attempt to create a booking for a past time slot by manipulating the URL (e.g., by using an ID smaller than those of today's time slots).
-- **Expected Outcome:** An error message is displayed, and the booking is not created.
+- **Expected Outcome:** An error message is displayed, user is redirected to time slots page and the booking is not created.
 - **Result:** Pass

 #### 4.2 Accessing the Create Booking Page for an Already Booked Time Slot